Who is Splash?

 Unfortunately, no. Our products are only available to U.S. citizens or permanenet residents.

-Do I need to be a PenFed member to refinance?
+Do I need to become a member of a credit union to refinance?
 How do I become a member?

 How do I check the status of my loan?